 If so you may have Generalized Anxiety Disorder (GAD).
 Generalized anxiety is more than normal anxiety.
 It’s chronic and exaggerated worry and tension, even though, at times, nothing seems to provoke it.
 You may worry excessively over money, health, family or work.
 You may not be able to shake your concerns, even though you often realize that your anxiety is more intense than the situation warrants.

-I can help by examining cognitive distortions that can lead to anxiety.
+We can help by examining cognitive distortions that can lead to anxiety.
 These can be things like catastrophizing, black-and-white thinking, “should” statements, personalization, perfectionism, overgeneralizing and more.

-I have additional experience in helping people with Social Anxiety.
+We have additional experience in helping people with Social Anxiety.
 Do you feel social phobia or fear of being judged or negatively evaluated, or rejected in social or performance situations?
 Do you worry about acting anxious or being viewed as stupid, awkward or boring?
 Do you experience physical symptoms such as racing heart, sweating, nausea when in social situations?
 If so you may have social anxiety.

 "Challenges are what make life interesting and overcoming them is what makes life meaningful."